bruninfante/discount/README.md

 In the [data](./data/) directory, you can find source files for customer data and product data.
 You can assume these are in the format of the real external API.

+##INSTALL
+Just make git clone https://github.com/bruninfante/discount.git and access root folder with the browser.
+For code editing and save to the repository send me your "email address"